- The U.S. Food and Drug Administration approved Harvoni in 2014.

 Hepatitis C is a potentially life-threatening disease of the liver.
 Over time, it can lead to cirrhosis, liver cancer, and liver failure.
 Hepatitis C is caused by the hepatitis C virus (HCV), which is spread through contact with infected blood.

-More than 130 million people are infected with HCV worldwide.
+More than 71 million people are infected with HCV worldwide.
 Most people with HCV don’t experience any symptoms for years.
-Some people don’t have symptoms.
+Some people don’t have symptoms at all.

 If early symptoms are present, they can include: